 Binding AI governance legislation is now in effect or imminent in multiple jurisdictions:

-The pattern is clear: AI governance obligations are converging on a common set of requirements across jurisdictions.
-Organizations that build their governance programs around the most demanding current requirements — TRAIGA and the EU AI Act — will be positioned to satisfy emerging frameworks with minimal additional work.
+The pattern is clear: AI governance obligations are converging on a common set of expectations across jurisdictions.
+Organizations that build their governance programs around the most demanding current frameworks — like the EU AI Act — will be well positioned to address emerging requirements with minimal additional work.

 The seven components of an AI governance program

-A complete AI governance program — one that satisfies TRAIGA, the EU AI Act, NIST AI RMF, and most other current frameworks — has seven components.
+A mature AI governance program — one that supports your obligations under frameworks like the EU AI Act and NIST AI RMF, and keeps you defensible under TRAIGA — has seven components.
 We'll walk through each one in order of implementation.

 1. AI System Inventory (AI Risk Register)